Who's Behind Listverse?

 Needless to say, Scientology is a religion with unorthodox beliefs.
-It has also has some concerning and unusual deaths connected to it.
+It has also had some concerning and unusual deaths connected to it.

 10 Shawn Lonsdale

-On February 16, 2008, neighbors called the police to report a terrible odor coming from Lonsdale’s house.
+On February 16, 2008, neighbors called the police to report a terrible odor from Lonsdale’s house.
 The police entered the house and found Lonsdale, who was 39, dead.
-There was a garden hose leading from his car into his house, and his death was ruled a suicide.
+A garden hose led from his car into his house, and his death was ruled a suicide.

 9 Patrice Vic

-Eight years later, Mazier and 22 other members of the church were charged in connection with the death.
+Eight years later, Mazier and 22 other church members were charged in connection with the death.
 The church slammed the trial, saying that Scientology, which is considered a cult in France, was on trial and that the trial was a sham.
 Nevertheless, Mazier was found guilty of involuntary manslaughter and given 18 months in prison.
-Twelve others who were involved with the church were charged with theft, complicity, and abuse of confidence.
+Twelve others involved with the church were charged with theft, complicity, and abuse of confidence.
 They were given suspended sentences that ranged from 8 to 15 months.
 The charges against the remaining 10 members were dropped.

 8 Quentin Hubbard

-On October 28, the Las Vegas police found a white Pontiac without license plates.
+On October 28th, the Las Vegas police found a white Pontiac without license plates.
 A young man was unconscious inside.
-The engine was still running and there was a tube going from the exhaust pipe into the car.
+The engine was still running, and there was a tube running from the exhaust pipe into the car.
 The young man, who didn’t have any identification on him, appeared to have had sex sometime before he lost consciousness as there was semen in his rectum.
-He stayed in a coma until November 12, when he finally passed away.
+He stayed in a coma until November 12th, when he finally passed away.

 L. Ron Hubbard died 10 years later, and David Miscavige became the leader of the church, a position he holds to this day.

 Forty-year-old Theresa Duncan and her boyfriend of 12 years, 35-year-old Jeremy Blake, were well-respected artists and bloggers who started dating in New York, then moved to Los Angeles in 2002 before returning to New York in 2007.
 By the time they returned, they were both acting paranoid.
-For example, they claimed that they were being terrorized by Scientologists.
+For example, they claimed that Scientologists were terrorizing them.